dalehenrich/RowanSample9/README.md

 			}
 		}
 	},
-	#comment : 'Start with spec_0052; add platform conditional packages (GemStone version 3.6.x, 3.5.x, and 3.2.15) to the embedded project and the primary project.
-This is expected to reproduce issue #594 for those three patforms.'
+	#comment : 'Start with spec_0052; add platform conditional packages (GemStone version 2.4.0) to the embedded project and the primary project.'
 }

 RwTestProjectLibraryIndexCard {
 	#name : 'index_0055',
-	#title : 'Start with spec_0052; add platform conditional packages (GemStone version 3.6.x, 3.5.x, and 3.2.15) to the embedded project and the primary project.
-This is expected to reproduce issue #594 for those three patforms.',
+	#title : 'Start with spec_0052; add platform conditional packages (GemStone version 2.4.0) to the embedded project and the primary project.',
 	#specName : 'spec_0055',
-	#index : 56,
+	#index : 55,
 	#derivedFrom : 'spec_0052',
 	#comment : '',
 	#rowanIssues : [